SlimTim10/kitchen-timer/README.md

 1. Load the [Arduino bootloader](https://www.arduino.cc/en/Tutorial/ArduinoToBreadboard) onto the ATmega328P.

+2. Upload the ArduinoISP sketch onto your Arduino board.

-2. Make the following connections to the ISP header:
+3. Make the following connections to the ISP header:

 | Arduino Uno | ISP Header |
 | :--- | :--- |